-

 Step 5

-The Taught Faculty Office arranges a case conference to take place within 24 hours and no more than two working days following the examination.
-Attendees to include Guild, Vice President Education2, the module convenor, Senior Education Partner, Dean or Faculty rep. Video-link to Penryn if required.
+The Education Policy, Quality and Standards arranges for the case to be reviewed within 24 hours and no more than two working days following the examination.
+Attendees to include Guild, Education Officer (Vice President)2, the module convenor, Senior Education Partner, Dean or Faculty representative.
+Video-link to Penryn if required.
 Minutes taken by the Faculty/Dean’s Office and the outcome is communicated to attendees.

 Step 6